scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `peer_isd_as`: The ISD-AS number of the peer AS.
 This number is used to match peering segments during path construction.
 - `peer_interface`: The 16-bit interface identifier of the peering link on the peer AS side.
 This identifier is used to match peering segments during path construction.
 - `peer_mtu`: Specifies the maximum transmission unit (MTU) of the peering link being described.
-Packets traversing this link in either direction cannot exceed this size.
-As a result, no path segment constructed from the containing beacon can have an MTU greater than this.
+The MTU of paths via such link is necessarily less than or equal to this value.
 How the control service obtains the MTU of an inter-AS link is implementation dependent.
 It may be discovered or configured.
 Current practice to make it a configuration item.
 - `hop_field`: Contains the authenticated information about the ingress and egress interfaces in the current AS (coming from the peering link, in the direction of beaconing - see also {{figure-6}}).
 The data plane needs this information to forward packets through the current AS.
 For further specifications, see [](#hopfield).

 In this description, MTU and packet size are to be understood in the same sense as in {{RFC1122}}.
 That is, exclusive of any layer 2 framing or packet encapsulation (for links using an underlay network).